-Hand sanitizers are best to use when:
+Hand sanitizer is best to use when:

-To clean your hands with hand sanitizer:
+Follow these steps to clean your hands with hand sanitizer:

 Soap and water is best to use:

-To clean your hands with soap and water:
+Follow these steps to clean your hands with soap and water:

-Current as of: February 3, 2017
+Current as of: July 10, 2019

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact firstname.lastname@example.org.